AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/create-a-program-analyzer.md

 >
 >**Reminder**
 >
->To get good data from a program analyzer, make sure your CRM contacts have roles in the opportunities, and that your Marketo programs are fully set up, with&nbsp; [period costs](../../../../product-docs/reporting/revenue-cycle-analytics/revenue-tools/define-period-costs.md), program statuses, and success defined.&nbsp;
+>To get good data from a program analyzer, make sure your CRM contacts have roles in the opportunities, and that your Marketo programs are fully set up, with  [period costs](../../../../product-docs/reporting/revenue-cycle-analytics/revenue-tools/define-period-costs.md), program statuses, and success defined.

 >[!TIP]
 >
->To make programs with no cost appear in the program analyzer,&nbsp; [set their period cost](../../../../product-docs/reporting/revenue-cycle-analytics/revenue-tools/define-period-costs.md) to $0.&nbsp;
+>To make programs with no cost appear in the program analyzer,  [set their period cost](../../../../product-docs/reporting/revenue-cycle-analytics/revenue-tools/define-period-costs.md) to $0.

 1. Click the Analytics tile.